Arniiiii/nvchad_config_cpp/README.md

 ## TODO
 - [ ] Figure out a way of using Large language model.
-    - [x] Setupped [olimorris/codecompanion.nvim](https://github.com/olimorris/codecompanion.nvim) for `ollama` with dolphin-mistral:latest
+    - [x] Setupped [olimorris/codecompanion.nvim](https://github.com/olimorris/codecompanion.nvim) ~~for `ollama` with dolphin-mistral:latest~~ now gemini because it has free tier.
         - [x] chat
         - [x] inline-prompts
         - [ ] autocomplete?
+        - [ ] fucked up logic for mappings.
+How do they work?
+How to override them?
 - [ ] Find a good solution for .ipynb files.
     - [ ] [goerz/jupytext.vim](https://github.com/goerz/jupytext.vim) only editing, not executing.
 Though, amazing, needs jupytext installed
     - [ ] [dccsillag/magma-nvim](https//github.com/dccsillag/magma-nvim) seems to be about executing `*.py` scripts using jupyter.
 Not about executing ipynb.